 Parshall Flume Applications

-The versatility of the Parshall flume has seen it used in a diverse number of applications, including:
+The versatility of the Parshall flume sees it used in a diverse number of applications, including:

 - Sewage Treatment Plants